Churanta/Flutter-Login-Signup-pages-UI/README.md

 ## Description

-This is a Flutter app Created and Designed by 'Churanta Mondal'.
+This is a Flutter app Created and Designed by `Churanta Mondal`.

 ## Requirements